Budget 2019: Albertans to pay more as United Conservative government reins in spending | CBC News

 The government also intends to repeal the city charters for Edmonton and Calgary, opting for a new program that will apply to all municipalities starting in 2022-23.
 Alberta's two largest cities would see their base spending reduced by $45 million a year.

 A couple of major projects have been cancelled or delayed.
-The new southwest Edmonton hospital, which was supposed to be completed by 2027, won't be completed until 2030.
+The new southwest Edmonton hospital, which was supposed to be completed by 2027, won't be finished until 2030.

 The government will also chop the new $122-million Provincial Operations Centre but will maintain the $3 billion committed for LRT in Edmonton and Calgary.